Buying Vs Renting in NYC: What’s Your Best Option?

 Real Estate Inventory is High

-hat doesn’t mean the process is easy by any means.
+This means you will face less competition when buying a property.
+That doesn't mean the process is accessible by any means.

 NYC's Real Estate Market Is Time Tested